silence-cloud-com/binary-packet/README.md

 | `BinaryPacket` | BinaryPacket "subpacket" | BinaryPacket | size(BinaryPacket) |
 | `FieldArray` | Array of one of the types above | Up to 256 elements | 1 + length \* size(Field) |

+As you can see from the table above, both arrays and nested objects ("subpackets") are supported.

 ## Usage Examples

 ```typescript